Shop and Save on New York State Health Insurance

 Jan 4th, 2013

-3. Know your limits.
 Our tolerance for alcohol depends on gender, height, weight, and several other factors.
-Daily alcohol consumption should not exceed one serving for women and two servings for men.
-Loosely defined, a serving of alcohol is equivalent to 5 oz. of beer, wine, or hard liquor.
+Daily alcohol consumption should not exceed one serving for women and two serving for men.
+Loosely defined, a serving of alcohol is equivalent to 5 oz, of beer, wine, or hard liquor.
 Know how much alcohol your body can comfortably handle and don’t go over that limit.

-5. Be accountable.
 Drinking alcohol may be a part of your social life, but you can always say no when it starts to interfere with your goals.
-If you know you’ll be at a party, take a look at your goals and determine how much drinks you can consume.
+If you know you’ll be at a party, take a look at your goals and determine how many drinks you can consume.
 Set your phone’s alarm to remind you when it’s time to stop.

 Source: VISTA Health Solutions